-These pretty, delicious cake-like, bakery style blueberry buttermilk muffins are moist and tender with lots of blueberries and a bit of tang from the buttermilk.
+These pretty, delicious cake-like, bakery-style buttermilk blueberry muffins are moist and tender with lots of blueberries and a bit of tang from the buttermilk.
 You can make these with fresh or frozen blueberries.

 blueberry muffins on cooling rack with knife and butter